Atlogit/atlomy_chat/cline_docs/context.md

 ## Quick Start Guide for LLM-Coder

-1. **Current Status**: Web Interface Debugged and Operational
+1. **Current Status**: Web Interface Enhanced and Modernized
-   - Fixed static file serving configuration
-   - Corrected logger initialization
-   - Verified component initialization
-   - Confirmed API endpoint functionality
+   - Updated to latest Node.js (v20.18.0) and npm (10.8.2)
+   - Upgraded to latest Tailwind CSS (v3.4.1) and DaisyUI (v4.7.2)
+   - Enhanced UI with modern animations and transitions
+   - Improved error handling and loading states
-   - Ready for parallel processing implementation
+   - Responsive design optimized for all devices
+   - Comprehensive frontend documentation:
+     * See ui_guide.md for HTML/CSS patterns and components
+     * See frontend_guide.md for JavaScript patterns and development workflow

 2. **Next Steps**:
    a.
 Implement parallel processing architecture